Azure/azure-powershell/src/Network/Network/help/Get-AzPrivateLinkService.md

 ```

-This command gets a private link service in the resource group
+This commandlet gets a private link service in the resource group.

 ## PARAMETERS